Rage997/Molecular-Dynamics/README.md

 # Molecular-Dynamics

 A Molecular Dynamcis simulation using Lennard-Jones potential.
+The code is based on the book "Understanding Molecular Simulation, Frenkel et al" which I uploaded on the repo for convenience.
+Specifically, on CH 4 of the book.
 # TODOs
 - [x] Verlet list to have efficient short range molecular interactions
 - [ ] Radial distribution function